12 Must-Have, Budget-Friendly Gifts for Hikers in 2018

-So you’ve got a hiker in on your list, but you have no clue what to get them.
-It’s ok, we are a picky bunch and gear is complicated.
-Or perhaps, you’re looking for that perfect little something to treat yourself.
-Either way, don’t worry, I’ve assembled this list of gear that I’m crushing on that would make awesome gifts for hikers to make your life easier.
-I’ve got this list broken down by price so you can find the perfect gift for your budget.
+So you’ve got a hiker in on your gift list this year, but you have no clue what to get them.
+It’s okay, we are a picky bunch and gear is complicated.
+Or perhaps, you’re looking for that perfect little something to treat yourself (treat yo’slef).
+Either way, don’t worry, I’ve got you covered.
+This year I’m laying out all of the best, must-have gifts for hikers on your list, regardless of your budget.

 Stocking Stuffer Gifts for Hikers for Under $25

 These trinkets are great both on and off the trail.
 Each of these small gifts fits in a stocking, perfect for hiking gifts for both him or her.

 On the list again this year is the Buff.
 It’s simply a brilliant invention.
 It’s a neck gaiter, headband, hat, pillow, sweat rag, you name it!
 I’ve tried other knock-off brands and they just aren’t the same, so certainly stick with the buff brand.
 I don’t go on any adventures, warm or cold, without my Buff.
 It protects against the wind, dries quick, and blocks UV rays.
 With so many different colors and designs, it’s a great gift that adds a personal touch of style to any hiker’s wardrobe.
 Cost: $15-$20